-The Faculty of Pharmacy (GYTK) held its graduation ceremony conferring Doctor of Pharmacy titles, with 12 people graduating summa cum laude, 79 cum laude and 40 with a grade of rite.
+The Faculty of Pharmaceutical Sciences (GYTK) held its graduation ceremony conferring Doctor of Pharmacy titles, with 12 people graduating summa cum laude, 79 cum laude and 40 with a grade of rite.
 At the conferral ceremony held in the Madách Theater, Dr. Balázs Hankó, vice-rector for strategy and development, and dean Dr. Romána Zelkó recognized the 131 graduates as Doctors of Pharmacy with their handshake.

 The open ceremonial session of the Senate was opened by Dr. Balázs Hankó, vice-rector for strategy and development, which was followed by the presentation of awards.
-Certificates on awarding the title of “Lecturer Pharmacist of Semmelweis University’s Faculty of Pharmacy” were handed over to Dr. Lívia Gál, Dr. Rita Kelemen and Dr. Edit Zajácz Szaniszlóné.
+Certificates on awarding the title of “Lecturer Pharmacist of Semmelweis University’s Faculty of Pharmaceutical Sciences” were handed over to Dr. Lívia Gál, Dr. Rita Kelemen and Dr. Edit Zajácz Szaniszlóné.
 The recognition can be awarded to lecturer pharmacists who have taken part for a longer time in the summer and final-exam practical training of pharmacy students, and their preparation for final exams, and who are high-quality educators.
-“Associate lecturer of the Faculty of Pharmacy” awards were presented at the ceremony to Dr. Attila Oláh and Dr. András Telekes.
+“Associate lecturer of the Faculty of Pharmaceutical Sciences” awards were presented at the ceremony to Dr. Attila Oláh and Dr. András Telekes.
 The title recognizes the work of non-pharmacist professionals who have taken part in the education of pharmacy students for at least 5 years, and who conduct outstanding professional activities supported by publications or scientific degrees.

 This year, the jury awarded the Károly Zalai Memorial Medal, which is for final-year pharmacy students with exemplary, outstanding grades who conduct independent research activity in pharmacy or medicine and whose results were published in a scientific journal, to Márk Fábián.